uwcirg/truenth-portal/README.md

 This critical step enables isolation of the project from system python, making dependency maintenance easier and more stable.
 It does require that you ```activate``` the virtual environment before you interact with python or the installer scripts.
-The virtual enviornment can be installed anywhere, using the nested 'env' pattern here.
+The virtual environment can be installed anywhere, using the nested 'env' pattern here.

 ```bash